RandomPrototypes/MusicBoxMaker/README.md

 This code allows to generate the GCODE for custom music box cylinder.
 Please check the video first : (soon)

-Most of the code is in the musicBoxMaker.py file, but you don't need to modify it to generate your music box cylinder.
+The main part of the code is in the file musicBoxMaker.py which contains the cylinder generation and partition loading.
-It's possible to generate STL file or GCODE directly.
-STL may be usable if your printer is well calibrated, but generating the GCODE is recommended.
+To generate a STL or GCODE, you should adapt and execute cylinderGeneratorSTL.py or cylinderGeneratorGCODE.py It's recommended to use the GCODE generation instead of the STL, but the STL may be usable if your printer is well calibrated.

 # Run the scripts

-You need to install python with the modules numpy, pydub, simpleaudio.
+To run the scripts, you need to install python with the modules numpy, pydub, and simpleaudio.
-On windows, you may need visualc++ build tools.
+On windows, you may need to install visualc++ build tools to solve some errors.

 There are 3 scripts that you can modify and use :
 * play_partition.py, to play a partition file using your recorded notes